davetron5000/naildrivin5.com/_posts/2026-02-23-the-death-of-the-software-craftsman.md

 If software was created this way, would anyone know what, say, dependency injection was?
 Would anyone go to a conference to learn about the latest features of Ruby on Rails?
 Would anyone buy a book about carefully designing database schemas?

 They would not.
 There would be no reason to.
 It literally would not matter what the code was like.
 Our hypothetical system could handle whatever it's given and produce the requested changes.
+Sure, a small few would need to understand how code works, but the group would be quite small.

-This hypothetical system isn't magic.
-Using it would certainly require skill, perhaps deep skill.
-While there might be overlap with the skills we've built up around quality software construction, most of those skills would become obsolete.
+This hypothetical tool isn't intended to be magic.
+Like any tool, there would be a skill to it, perhaps a difficult-to-master skill.
+And while there might be *some* overlap with the skills we use today to create quality software, most of *those* skills would become obsolete.

 This system is not so hypothetical.